urob/zmk-helpers/README.md

     initialize/terminate the unicode input.[^1]

 * On Windows and macOS there are additional requirements for unicode input to work.
-On Windows, one must install [WinCompose](https://github.com/samhocevar/wincompose).
+On Windows, one must install [WinCompose](https://github.com/samhocevar/wincompose) for full support (or use Win-Alt-Codes for limited support in select software).
 On macOS one must enable unicode input in the system preferences.

 ### International characters